-Communities across Minnesota are working each and every day to become more livable for residents of all ages.
+Communities across Minnesota are working each day to become more livable for residents of all ages.
 In support of that work, AARP is excited to be able to provide funding to organizations through the AARP Community Challenge, now in its third year.
-These “quick action” grants are being distributed to 159 organizations, with at least one in every state, Washington D.C, Puerto Rico and the U.S. Virgin Islands, includingfour right here in Minnesota.
+These “quick action” grants are being distributed to 159 organizations, with at least one in every state, Washington D.C, Puerto Rico and the U.S. Virgin Islands, including four right here in Minnesota.

 The Community Challenge grants fund innovative projects that can inspire change in areas such as transportation, open spaces, housing, smart cities and more.

 The Community Challenge is part of AARP’s nationwide work on livable communities, which supports the efforts of neighborhoods, towns, cities, and counties across the country to become great places for all residents.
 We believe that communities should provide safe, walkable streets; affordable and accessible housing and transportation options; access to needed services; and opportunities for residents to participate in community life.